Sending routing setting

-- In the Organizations section, highlight your domain or the organizational unit for which you want to configure settings (see Configure email settings for an organizational unit for more details).
+- In the Organizations section, highlight your domain or the organizational unit for which you want to configure settings (see Configure advanced settings for Gmail for more details).

 - Scroll down to the Sending routing section:

-- If the setting's status is Not configured yet, click the Configure button.
-(The Add setting dialog box opens).
+- If the setting's status is Not configured yet, click Configure (the Add setting dialog box displays).

-- If the setting's status is Locally applied or Inherited, click Edit to edit an existing setting (the Edit setting dialog box appears), or click Add another to add a new setting (the Add setting dialog box appears).
+- If the setting's status is Locally applied or Inherited, click Edit to edit an existing setting (the Edit setting dialog box displays), or click Add another to add a new setting (the Add setting dialog box displays).

-- When you are finished making changes, click Add setting or Save to close the dialog box.
+- When you're finished making changes, click Add setting or Save to close the dialog box.

 Note: Any settings you add will be highlighted on the Email settings page.